Biology

 Spring.
 Credit, four hours.
 Prerequisite: One biology course or Environmental Studies 131.
 Study of plants in their natural habitats, including plant morphology, ecology, and ethnobotany.
 Students need to have a basic understanding of plant structure.
 This course counts toward the biology and environmental studies majors.
 Three hours of lecture and one three- hour laboratory per week.

-BIOLOGY 242—ZOOLOGY: ANIMAL DIVERSITY AND PHYSIOLOGY (NS)
+BIOLOGY 242—ZOOLOGY: ANIMAL DIVERSITY AND PHYSIOLOGY WITH LABORATORY (NS)

 Fall or Spring.
 Credit, five hours.
 BIOL_OX 141 and 141L or BIOL 141 and 141L or permission of instructor.
 Architecture, physiology, behavior, and evolution of major invertebrate phyla and the chordates.
 Course includes field and laboratory investigations with living organisms and dissections of preserved specimens.
 This course counts toward the biology major.
 Three hours of lecture and one three-hour laboratory per week.